Are you ready to discover your college program?

 Professional Computer Science Organizations in Alaska

-Professional computer science organizations provide invaluable resources and networking opportunities to those working in the computer science industry.
-For working professionals and researchers, these organizations often host career development workshops, continuing education training, academic conferences and publications, and job announcements.
-For undergraduate and graduate students, they may provide scholarships or internships, research presentation or publication opportunities, and mentorship and guidance from established leaders in the field.
-Many international or national organizations have local chapters and networks.
+Professional computer science organizations provide invaluable resources and networking opportunities, including career development workshops, continuing education training, academic conferences and publications, and job boards.
+For undergraduate and graduate students, they may offer scholarships or internships, publication opportunities, and guidance from established leaders in the field.
+Many organizations have local chapters and networks.
 Below are three professional organizations students studying computer science in Alaska can join.